thrally969/dollop/README.md

 # December 2
 >*The dreary winter light filters through the curtains, casting a pallid glow upon my disheveled form as I emerge from the sanctuary of slumber.
 Twelve o'clock ticks by on the clock, marking a staggering fourteen hours since I last closed my eyes.*

-Yesterday's early rise, coupled with the unsettling discomfort in my gutand and ill-advised indulgence in a light alcoholic drink, has clearly taken its toll.
+Yesterday's early rise, coupled with the unsettling discomfort in my gut and and ill-advised indulgence in a light alcoholic drink, has clearly taken its toll.
 As I lie here, still wrapped in the remnants of sleep, it seems the sickness has retreated, leaving only a faint echo of its presence.

 >*However, the respite from illness brings with it new concerns, as I find myself pondering the predicament that has come to define my existence.*